barriost/GSSdoc/README.md

-# Attend GrayScott school with Juliet
+# Attend gray_scott_school  school with Juliet
-These pages are here to help you use the Juliet cluster for the GrayScott school.
+These pages are here to help you use the Juliet cluster for the gray_scott_school  school.
 If you run into any trouble, do not hesitate to ask questions on school #romeo-support channel on the official Gray Scott Schoot server.

 ## Connect to juliet
 You have received a login and password by e-mail.
 You may connect to juliet using these logins and password by typing in a command prompt (ex: PowerShell for windows)